JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    are [Japan](https://flagcdn.com/w320/jp.png), [France](https://flagcdn.com/w320/fr.png), [Mexico](https://flagcdn.com/w320/mx.png), [Indonesia](https://flagcdn.com/w320/id.png),
    and [Egypt](https://flagcdn.com/w320/eg.png).

-2. Place the images to `src/commonMain/resources`, so that the same flags can be available on all platforms:
+2. Move the images to `src/commonMain/resources` so that the same flags are available on all platforms:

    ![Compose Multiplatform resources project structure](compose-resources-project-structure.png){width=300}

    > Each platform-specific source set can also have its own resources folder.
-So you could have different images for each
+This allows you to use different images on different
-   > platform, if needed.
+   > platforms, if needed.
    >
    {type="tip"}